Dispute Resolution Service

 The list above isn’t exhaustive, and you may have another reason to make a complaint.

-Section 3 of the Experts’ Overview explains in further detail what the Experts look for in an abusive registration.
+Section 3 of the Experts’ Overview (PDF) explains in further detail what the Experts look for in an abusive registration.

 Evidence that a registration isn't abusive